 Drill down into performance details

-- Examine code-level transaction traces and cross application traces.
+- Examine code-level transaction traces

 - Examine database query traces.